 - Work with an independent life insurance agent.
-An independent agent is one that isn’t held captive to a specific life insurance carrier.
+An independent agent is one that isn’t held captive to a specific life insurance carriers.
 This means all life insurance policies can be shopped and your best interest is at heart.
-Your needs will determine which life insurance carrier to work with, potentially saving you thousands of dollars over the life of the policy.
+Your needs will determine which life insurance carriers to work with, potentially saving you thousands of dollars over the life of the policy.

 Can I Get No Exam Life Insurance With Rheumatoid Arthritis?